cyberchitta/llm-context.py/README.md

 ## Usage

+LLM Context enables rapid project context updates for each AI chat.

 ### Quick Start and Typical Workflow

 1. [Install LLM Context](#installation) if you haven't already.
 2. Navigate to your project's root directory.
 3. Run `lc-init` to set up LLM Context for your project (only needed once per repository).
-4. Ensure you have a custom prompt set up in your AI assistant (e.g., ChatGPT, Claude).
+4. For chat interfaces with built-in context storage (e.g., Claude Pro Projects, ChatGPT Plus GPTs):
+   - Set up your custom prompt manually in the chat interface.
-   - A starter prompt for code projects can be found in the `.llm-context/developer-prompt.md` file in this repository.
+   - A default prompt is available in `.llm-context/templates/lc-prompt.md`.
 5. (Optional) Edit `.llm-context/config.toml` to [add custom ignore patterns](#customizing-ignore-patterns).
 6. Run `lc-sel-files` to select files for full content inclusion.
 7. (Optional) [Review the selected file](#reviewing-selected-files) list in `.llm-context/curr_ctx.toml`.
-8. Run `lc-context` to generate and copy the context to your clipboard.
+8. Generate and copy the context:
+   - For chat interfaces with built-in storage: Run `lc-context`
+   - For other interfaces (including free plans): Run `lc-context --with-prompt` to include the default prompt
-9. Paste the generated context into your Claude Project Knowledge or GPT Knowledge.
+9. Paste the generated context:
+   - For interfaces with built-in storage: Into the Project Knowledge (Claude Pro) or GPT Knowledge (ChatGPT Plus) section
+   - For other interfaces: Into the system message or the first chat message, as appropriate
 10. Start your conversation with the LLM about your project.

-To keep your AI assistant's project context up-to-date:
+To maintain up-to-date AI assistance:

-- When significant changes occur in your project, repeat steps 6-9.
-- The custom prompt remains constant and doesn't need updating.

-Remember: Regularly updating the project context ensures the AI assistant has the most current information about your project structure and contents.
+- Repeat steps 6-9 at the start of each new chat session.
+This process takes only seconds.
+- For interfaces with built-in storage, update your custom prompt separately if needed.

 ### Handling LLM File Requests